prathushan/WP-Site-Inspector-Agent/README.md

 Then **WP Site Inspector** is made for you.

-Whether you're debugging a weird issue, onboarding a messy legacy project, or just trying to understand someone else's code — this plugin gives you **superpowers**.
+Perfect for debugging legacy projects, onboarding new ones, or simply understanding someone else’s codebase — this plugin gives you **superpowers**.

 ---

 ## 🔍 Use Cases

-- 🧩 Auditing undocumented WordPress themes
+- 🧩 Auditing undocumented WP themes
-- 🛠️ Debugging custom functionality without guesswork
+- 🛠️ Debugging custom features with clarity
-- 🔄 Refactoring legacy code with confidence
+- 🔄 Refactoring old code safely
-- 🤝 Smoothly handing off projects to other devs or teams
+- 🤝 Handoff-ready documentation
-- 📋 Exporting a full technical map of a site
+- 📋 Exporting a complete technical site map

-Perfect for:
+**Ideal for:**
 🧑‍💻 Freelancers · 🧪 QA Engineers · 🏢 Agencies · 💡 WP Contributors · 👩‍🎓 Students

 ---

-## 🤖 Smarter Debugging with AI-Powered Logs + Code AI (NEW!)
+## 🤖 Smarter Debugging with AI (NEW!)

-Introducing a whole new level of intelligence for WordPress developers.
-Our **Logs** and **Code AI** features now include seamless AI chatbot support — powered by **your own API key (BYOK)** for full control, privacy, and flexibility.
+Bring intelligence to your debug flow using **Logs AI** and **Code AI** — both powered by your own API key (BYOK).

+### 🔍 Logs AI — Debug Smarter, Not Harder

 ![Ask AI Screenshot](./assets/Ask-AI.png)

-### 🔍 AI for Logs — Debug Smarter, Not Harder

-Just connect your AI key from:
+Integrate with:

 - 🔑 OpenAI (ChatGPT)
 - 🔑 Anthropic (Claude)
-- 🔑 DeepSeek, Gemini, or any OpenRouter-compatible model
+- 🔑 DeepSeek, Gemini, or OpenRouter-compatible models

-Ask things like:
+Ask:

-> “Why did this fatal error happen?”
+> “Why did this error happen?”
-> “Which plugin is triggering this warning?”
+> “Which plugin triggered this warning?”
-> “How can I fix this deprecated function?”
+> “How do I fix this deprecated function?”

-🧠 It's like **ChatGPT for your error logs** — but private, secure, and built into WordPress.
+🧠 It’s like **ChatGPT for your error logs** — secure, private, and built into WP.

 ---

+### 💻 Code AI — Your AI Pair Programmer in WP

 ![Code AI Screenshot](./assets/Code-AI.png)

-### 💻 Code AI — Your AI Pair Programmer Inside WP

-Now also available: **Code AI**, a powerful assistant that works directly inside your theme and plugin files.
-With **BYOK support**, it helps you:
+Directly inside your theme and plugin files — BYOK-powered.

-- 🧩 Understand complex functions and legacy code
+- 🧩 Understand complex or legacy functions
-- 🛠️ Refactor or modernize outdated logic
+- 🛠️ Refactor outdated logic
-- 🧪 Spot bugs, inefficiencies, or missing sanitization
+- 🧪 Spot bugs and security issues
-- ✍️ Generate WP-specific snippets (shortcodes, CPTs, REST routes)
+- ✍️ Generate WP-specific snippets
-- 🛠️ Evaluate logs and explain issues inline
+- 🔍 Evaluate logs inline

-Ask things like:
+> Example queries:

-> “What does this custom function do?”
+> “What does this function do?”
-> “Rewrite this as a shortcode with output buffering”
+> “Rewrite this as a shortcode”
-> “Generate a WP_Query for the last 5 products”
+> “Generate WP_Query for 5 products”

-⚙️ Powered by the **LLM of your choice** — no vendor lock-in, no data leaks.
+⚙️ Powered by **your choice of LLM** — no vendor lock-in.

 ![BYOK Illustration](./assets/byok.png)

 ---

-## ✅ Unified BYOK Experience
+## ✅ Unified BYOK Support

-Both **Logs AI** and **Code AI** are powered by **your own API key** — no subscriptions, no restrictions.

-Supported models:
+No subscriptions, no limits — just plug in your API key.

+**Supported models:**

 - OpenAI
 - Anthropic
 - DeepSeek
 - OpenRouter

-Your tools, your rules.
+Your tools.
+Your rules.

 ---

-## 📤 One-Click CSV Exports
+## 📤 One-Click CSV Export

-Export results with a single click into a clean `.csv` file.
+Export everything with a click — clean `.csv` format.

-Perfect for:
+Great for:

-- 🧪 QA testing
+- 🧪 QA teams
 - 🧾 Client reports
-- 🔧 Dev handovers
+- 🔧 Dev handoffs
-- 📁 Project documentation
+- 📁 Project docs

 ---

 ## 🌍 Multilingual Ready

-Supports:
+Currently supports:

-- 🇬🇧 English (default)
+- 🇬🇧 English
 - 🇫🇷 French
 - 🇪🇸 Spanish

-UI adapts automatically to your WordPress language — no config required.
+UI adapts to your site’s language automatically — no setup needed.

 ---

-## 🔄 Instant Backup Feature
+## 🔄 One-Click Backup

-Back up your entire site (files + database) with one click.
+Back up your entire site — files + DB — in one click.
-Backups are zipped and downloadable — no extra plugins needed.
+Creates a downloadable `.zip`.
+No extra plugins needed.

 ---

 ## 📦 Coming Soon

-- 🔄 AI-powered auto-fix for logs
+- ⚡ AI-powered log auto-fix
-- 🔧 Plugin folder scanning
+- 🔍 Plugin folder scanner
-- 📚 File & function filtering
+- 📁 File/function filters
-- 📊 WP-CLI support
+- 🧪 WP-CLI integration
-- 🧠 LLM-generated fix suggestions
+- 🧠 AI-based fix suggestions
 - 🗃️ Visual theme dependency map

 ---